 You can place a bunch of favorite snacks onto your child's plate or on a big platter (like a wooden board, food tray, baking sheet pan) for the whole family to share.

-Toddler Pasta Recipes
+Easy Toddler Meals #4 - Pasta Recipes

 Here are some healthy and flavorful recipes to try!
 I've also included some sauces that pair well with pasta.